For most people, the idea of finding a hidden camera in your hotel room or Airbnb room is pretty horrifying.

 Hidden electronics may emit extra heat and the idea is that a thermal imaging camera will pick up on that additional heat.

 It could be difficult to detect certain items if they are built into larger items that emit a lot of heat.
-Also, you have to think about how small and energy-efficient these hidden cameras can be, so thermal imaging might not be the best route to go unless you really know what you are doing.
+Also, you have to think about how small and energy-efficient these hidden cameras can be, so thermal imaging might not be the best route to go unless you really know what you are doing with the equipment.

 Sweep the room with an RF detector

 If there are cameras streaming the recording you can pick up on these with an RF (radio frequency) detector.
 RF detectors can find bugs, GPS trackers, hidden cameras, eavesdropping devices, and more.

 You will want to turn off all of the electronics in your room that could be sending out radio signals in order for this to work best.
 False positives can be an issue with an RF detector.

 You also have to keep in mind that some hidden cameras store the video on a local drive and do not stream.